 “I help companies understand the true costs of neglecting the human element, and I help them create an organizational climate in which people can contribute and flourish,” he said.

-Roger D’Aprix is an internationally known communication consultant, lecturer and author who has assisted scores of Fortune 500 companies in developing their communication strategies and redesigning their communication training.
+Roger is an internationally known consultant, lecturer and author who has helped scores of Fortune 500 companies develop more effective communication strategies, embrace cultural change and achieve better business results.

-His long list of clients includes such organizations as Comcast, Cisco Systems, DuPont, Lucent Technologies, General Motors, Saturn Corporation, Hewlett-Packard, EDS, GE Capital Services, Marsh, Pfizer and scores of others.
-He is generally regarded as one of the leading-edge thinkers in the formulation of communication strategy and practice for contemporary organizations.
+His long list of clients includes such organizations as Comcast, Cisco Systems, DuPont, Lucent Technologies, General Motors, Saturn Corporation, Hewlett-Packard, EDS, GE Capital Services, Marsh, Pfizer and others.

-For 15 years he held senior positions with two of the leading human resources consulting companies.
-He served as vice president and global practice leader for Towers Perrin’s human resource communication practice and as principal and service developer for Mercer Human Resource Consulting.
+Before joining ROI Communication in 2005, Roger served as vice president and global practice leader for Towers Perrin’s human resource communication practice, and as a principal and service developer for Mercer Human Resource Consulting.
 Before that, he led employee communication for Xerox Corporation and held executive communication positions at General Electric and Bell and Howell.

 Roger has written many books on employee communication, including his best-selling “Communicating for Change: Connecting the Workplace with the Marketplace” and “The Credible Company: Communicating with Today’s Skeptical Workforce.”
 Most recently, in collaboration with ROI Communication, Roger published Creating an Engaged Workforce: the Face-to-Face Communication Toolkit.